-What works best for harvesting Microgreens?
+Harvesting Knife or Sharp Scissors?
+What tool works best for harvesting microgreens

 Whenever it comes down to harvesting your Microgreens, there are two main ways most people go about it!
 You can grab you a pair of Scissors or a Sharp Knife!
 If you real fancy and can afford it, there is also a $560 “Quick-Cut Greens Harvester”, though I’d opt for a small set of hedge trimmers before going that route… Just make sure if you go the mechanical harvester way, that you use a food-safe oil to lubricate the friction points!

 In this blog, we are going to focus on Scissors versus Knives, and in a separate blog we’ll discuss the mechanical harvesters!